What Is A BS In Environmental Science?

-The Audobon Society
+- The Audubon Society

-Marine Resources Council of East Central Florida
+- Marine Resources Council of East Central Florida

-Save the Manatee
+- Save the Manatee

-Center for Coastal Studies
+- Center for Coastal Studies

-Harbor Branch Oceanographic Institute
+- Harbor Branch Oceanographic Institute

 Environmental science internships are real-world work opportunities, often provided by Florida Tech alumni through Career Management Services, in partnership with the degree program advisor.

-Offshore oil spills and Antarctic oil drilling
+- Offshore oil spills and Antarctic oil drilling

-Drinking water resources in Florida
+- Drinking water resources in Florida

-Managing natural resources
+- Managing natural resources

 Students participating in environmental science internships and research have access to high-tech marine and environmental systems laboratories.
 These facilities have instrumentation that can be used for core-boring and sediment analysis, beach surveying, the measurement and analysis of water quality, the processes of fouling by marine organisms and saltwater corrosion and more.

 Because of Florida Tech’s location near several important and complex ecosystems, students can obtain experience conducting research at nearby environmental hubs.
 Topics for these projects include:

-Human impact on water quality
+- Human impact on water quality

-Human impact on air quality
+- Human impact on air quality

-Effects of local weather on ecosystems
+- Effects of local weather on ecosystems

 Graduates with a Florida Tech environmental science degree are employed all over the world in a variety of exciting environmental science careers dedicated to making the world a better and more sustainable place.
-Florida Tech graduates are well positioned to compete in the labor market because of their strong background in biology, chemistry and physics.
+Florida Tech graduates are well positioned to compete in the labor market because of their strong background in biology, chemistry, and physics.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.

-Environmental science is expected to see an increase in demand for qualified candidates of 19 percent by the end of the decade.
+Environmental science is expected to see an increase in demand for qualified candidates of 19% by the end of the decade.
 More than 16,500 new employees are expected to engage in environmental science careers.
 They will use their knowledge of the natural sciences to protect the environment, identifying problems and finding solutions which minimize threats to the health and well-being of both the environment and, by extension, the Earth’s population.
-Scientists use the principles of engineering, soil science, biology and chemistry to develop environmental solutions.
+Scientists use the principles of engineering, soil science, biology, and chemistry to develop environmental solutions.
 From recycling to public health, these individuals spearhead the effort to confront the environmental challenges created by climate change and the proliferation of new technology and processes.

 Environmental science careers include such jobs as:

-City University of New York
+- City University of New York

-Florida Atlantic University
+- Florida Atlantic University